Last Updated on December 20, 2022 by Anne-Sophie Reinhardt

 Get Personal Recommendation

-A fast way of finding a reliable babysitter is asking around from friends and family.
+A fast way of finding a reliable babysitter is by asking around friends and family.
 Recommendations go a long way in solving problems like this.
 You want someone they used in the past, and that delivered, and it’s lovely to know someone close to you trusts them with their kids.

 You can also enquire from colleagues and yoga pals which sitters they have used or which one they would recommend.
 Keep in mind that the babysitter they recommend might not necessarily be the right candidate for your family.
 Families differ in structure and needs, so consider the recommender’s lifestyle before you make a choice.
 Ask all your essential questions beforehand, and don’t feel pressured to hire anyone because someone recommended them.